-As far as Microsoft Office components are concerned, they contains most general settings that a user may need.
-This means that, not all features may be important for a single user.
-Consequently, if you don’t like a feature, that doesn’t means its useless, some other user may find it useful.
-So in such case, users may opt to disable that feature.
+As far as Microsoft Office components are concerned, they contain the most general settings that a user may need.
+This means that not all features may be important for a single user.
+Consequently, if you don’t like a feature, that doesn’t mean it’s useless, some other user may find it useful.
+So in such a case, users may opt to disable that feature.
 Today we will see how you can disable or hide the Most recently used fonts or MRU list in Microsoft Word.

 For example, the Most Recently Used (MRU) list of fonts displayed in the drop-down menu, appears as shown above.
 This is shown when you just select text in your Word while editing.

 Hide Most Recently Used Fonts list in Word